call-me-nick/recipes/Instant_Pot/Hummus.md

 * Stir
-* Let it sit for 1 hour.
+* Cover and slow-cook ("normal" temperature) for 1.5 hours.

 ## Pressure Cook